KamalAwasthi/kamalawasthi.github.io/_posts/2017-07-06-why-do-I-think-I-should-write.md

 title: Why do I think I should write?
 category: General
 feature_text: |
-  ## Everyone has to start somehwere.
+  ## "Everyone has to start somehwere."
 future: true
 ---